-The Antarctica summer/tourist season is roughly 5 months long from late October through to late March.
+The Antarctica summer/tourist season is roughly 5 months long from early November through to late March.
 Although people do travel to Antarctica in winter, this is usually for a specific purpose, e.g. filming Emperor penguins.

 The best time to do an Antarctica cruise greatly depends on what you want to see – ice-scapes, penguins, mating season, chicks, whales – if you can decide on this the you’re well on your way to making a decision.
 However, if you’re constrained to a certain period, don’t panic – no matter the date you travel, your Antarctica cruise experience will be unforgettable.

-Antarctica craises that depart later in the season are often slightly cheaper, however, much of the wildlife has departed for open sea by this point.
+Antarctica cruises that depart later in the season are often slightly cheaper, however, much of the wildlife has departed for open sea by this point.
 If your main goal is to see a whale, this is the perfect time to travel.

 Remember, when deciding upon what time to visit, also take into account what you are likely to see on the Sub-Antarctic islands such as South Georgia and the Falklands.
 Unlike Antarctica, these islands have a wide array of flora that may sway some passengers.